popphp/pop-validator/README.md

 OVERVIEW
 --------
 `pop-validator` is a component for validating values and returning the appropriate result messaging.
-The component comes with 30 built-in evaluation objects and also the ability to extend the component and build your own.
+The component comes with a set of built-in evaluation objects and also the ability to extend the component and build your own.

 `pop-validator` is a component of the [Pop PHP Framework](http://www.popphp.org/).